 TESSERACT_LONG_TESTS=1 bazel test //src:all

-provides the main entry point for Tesseract Decoder.
+The file tesseract_main.cc provides the main entry point for Tesseract Decoder.
 It can decode

 error events from Stim circuits, DEM files, and pre-existing detection event files.